How Much Does a Coton de Tulear Cost? (2023 Price Guide)

 If you feed them a high-quality diet, provide them with plenty of exercise, and take them in for regular checkups, you can catch any potentially expensive health issues before they spiral out of control.

-Conclusion: Coton de Tulear Price
+Final Thoughts: Coton de Tulear Price

 Owning a Coton de Tulear is only as expensive as you want it to be.
 Although the breed is expensive to purchase from a breeder, there isn’t much in the way of massive expenses after that.